-You know you are in a Catholic town when, only during Lent, every single restaurant advertises one item on their menu: fish!
+Catholics are among the only Christians who freely don’t eat meat on Fridays during Lent.
+In fact, you know you are in a Catholic town when, only during Lent, every single restaurant advertises one item on their menu: fish!
 I have even noticed how major fast-food chains point out on their fliers the date of Ash Wednesday!
 Suddenly everyone cares about the liturgical seasons of the Church!

 So why is it that the Church instructs Catholics to abstain from meat on Fridays (as well as Ash Wednesday and Good Friday), but gives the “thumbs-up” for Catholics to eat fish?
 Sounds fishy to me!